MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 1. Install the latest version of [PowerShell cmdlets for Power Apps](https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell/2.0.147).

-1. Sign into your Power Apps environment.
+1. Sign in to your Power Apps environment.

    Use this command to authenticate to an environment.
 This command opens a separate window that prompts for your Azure Active Directory (AAD) authentication details.